melodykramer/curiouscity-facts/README.md

 workon curiouscity-facts
 ```

 Your new virtual environment comes with the pip python package manager.
 All libraries installed with the virtualenv active will be contained within the local environment and not available globally.
+This keeps different dependencies for different projects separate so there aren't any version conflicts.

 The repo comes with a list of required libraries in requirements.txt.
 To install all of these, navigate to your project directory and run: